eriksoriano/jkassignment/index.md

 ---
 layout: default
-title: home
+title: HOME
-description: this is the about us page
+description: this is the HOME page
 ---